NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking.rst

 in the original paper :cite:`nlp-dst-wu2019transferable`.
 Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on the MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.
+Following :cite:`nlp-dst-wu2019transferable`, we used two main metrics to evaluate the model performance:

+ * **Joint Goal Accuracy** compares the predicted dialogue states to the ground truth at each dialogue turn, and the output is considered correct if and only if **all the predicted values exactly match** the ground truth values.
+ * **Slot Accuracy** independently compares each (domain, slot, value) triplet to its ground truth label.

 +------------------------------------+--------+--------+--------+--------+
 | TRADE implementation               | MultiWOZ 2.0    | MultiWOZ 2.1    |